 - Prioritize the first point of contact

-Customers want their issues to be resolved quickly when contacting support or customer service.
+Customers want their issues resolved quickly when contacting support or customer service.
 If problems are fixed the first time they arise, up to 65 percent of return complaints can be avoided.
-Therefore, it is crucial to prioritize first contact or first call resolution.
+Therefore, it is crucial to prioritize first-contact or first-call resolution.Â

 - Demonstrate empathy

 Awareness of customers’ wants is necessary to make them feel heard and understood.
-That is particularly crucial for support employees to keep in mind because clients who contact support are frequently under stress and frustrated, even though the issue at hand is quite simple to resolve.
+Support employees must remember this because clients who contact support are frequently stressed and frustrated, even though the issue is quite simple to resolve.Â

-Support staff should therefore take their time to demonstrate empathy for the customer rather than rush to resolve the technical issue.
-Similarly, developing a rapport with clients, speaking to them directly, getting to know them and their business, and expressing enthusiasm for their goals all contribute to creating a human-centered customer experience.
+Therefore, support staff should take the time to demonstrate empathy for the customer rather than rush to resolve the technical issue.
+Similarly, developing rapport with clients, speaking to them directly, getting to know them and their business, and expressing enthusiasm for their goals all contribute to creating a human-centered customer experience.Â

 - Get other teams involved in your customer service.